wkhere/stackless/Doc/library/tarfile.rst

       See the warning for :meth:`extractall`.

+   .. versionchanged:: 3.2
+      Added the *set_attrs* parameter.

 .. method:: TarFile.extractfile(member)

    Extract a member from the archive as a file object. *member* may be a filename or a :class:`TarInfo` object.
-If *member* is a regular file, a file-like object is returned.
+If *member* is a regular file, a :term:`file-like object` is returned.
 If *member* is a link, a file-like object is constructed from the link's target.
 If *member* is none of the above, :const:`None` is returned.

    .. note::